Vítor Almeida (footballer)

 Vítor Emanuel Prazeres de Almeida (born 5 February 1991) is a Portuguese footballer who plays for Atlético as a defender.

-Football career
+Career

 On 20 August 2014, Almeida made his professional debut with Atlético in a 2014–15 Taça da Liga match against Beira-Mar.
+Later in his career, he has been spending time in Macau, including three years at Benfica de Macau.
+He was critical of the Macanese league not being held during the COVID-19 pandemic in 2020.